 The most famous building is certainly the Ground Zero Memorial.
 This memorial was inaugurated in 2011, on September 11, exactly ten years after the attack, to commemorate all the victims as well as the destruction of the Twin Towers.

-Two large square pools, made of granite, form the heart of this memorial; they are four metres deep and they are exactly where the Twin Towers once stood.
+Two large square pools, made of granite, form the heart of this memorial; they are four metres deep and situated where the Twin Towers once stood.

 The water runs along the four walls of each pool into a collecting basin, which has a square opening in the centre.
 The 2752 names of the victims of the terror attack are engraved on bronze plates along the pool borders.